|Pilot Major Floyd Joaquim Pell, O-20701 C.O. 33rd PS (KIA) UT

 Pell attended the United States Military Academy West Point class of 1937.
 He attended flight school at Kelly Field during 1938.
 On December 17, 1941 Pell arrived in Australia to begin arrangements for the use of Australian facilities by the Far East Air Force (FEAF) and began to survey airfields, facilities and fuel availability in the Northern Territory.
 Nicknamed "Slugger".
 Assigned as 33rd Pursuit Squadron (Provisional) commanding officer until his death.

 Built by Curtiss in Buffalo, New York.
-Assigned to the U. S. Army, serial number unknown.
+Delivered to the U. S. Army Air Force (USAAF) as P-40E serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

 Assigned to the Far East Air Force (FEAF), 33rd Pursuit Squadron (Provisional).
 Squadron number 28 was painted in black.
 Assigned to pilot Robert Vaught.